Aug 2009

 camera.

-Whereas with a Prosumer camera you
+Whereas with a bridge camera you

 weighing less

 than 1.5 pounds, for about $450.
 That's about what the body alone of a DSLR weighs with no lens.
-And, it's
+And,

 Leica -- the prince of lens makers).
 Also, with this lens you